Goa - The Land of Sun, Sand and Spices

 Goa has a number of excursion sites located close by.
 From wildlife, lakes, and rivers to Medieval and colonial architecture, Goa has it all.

-The wildlife sanctuaries of the state of Goa do not have as much variety of flora and fauna, and are smaller than many of the other Indian wildlife sanctuaries, but a more peaceful atmosphere and better tourist facilities more than make up for that.
-Bondla is renouwned for its gardens, mini zoo, and deer park, and is a real treat for the children.
+The wildlife sanctuaries of the state of Goa do not have as much variety of flora and fauna, and are smaller than many of the other Indian wildlife sanctuaries.
+However, they have a peaceful atmosphere and have better tourist facilities which make them a must visit place.
+Bondla is renowned for its gardens, mini zoo, and deer park, and is a real treat for the children.
 The Molem Wildlife Sanctuary is the biggest of three wildlife sanctuaries in Goa.
 Dandeli is another place worth visiting that is located on the Goa-Karnataka border and known for its beautiful landscape, apart from the rich flora and fauna.

 How to Reach Goa